 Hauraki Gulf Marine Park logo

-The Act provides for integrated management of the Gulf across 21 statutes including the Resource Management Act, Conservation Act and Fisheries Act.
+The Act also provided an integrated management approach to the Gulf across 21 statutes, including the Resource Management Act, Conservation Act and Fisheries Act.
 To support this work, the Act also established the Hauraki Gulf Forum.

 Hauraki Gulf Forum